9

 ~~

-• fork - fork.
-In development, a “fork” is an independent branch from the main project.
+• In software development, a “fork” is an independent branch from the main project.

 Related publications